herrbischoff/awesome-macos-command-line/README.md

 ### Software Update

 #### Ignore Specific Software Update
 The identifier can be found via `softwareupdate --list`.
-In the example below, being on Mojave, will ignore all update prompts to Catalina, since the latter removes 32-bit support.
+In the example below, being on macOS 10.14 (Mojave), will ignore all update prompts to macOS 10.15 (Catalina), since the latter removes 32-bit support.
 ```sh
 sudo /usr/sbin/softwareupdate --ignore "macOS Catalina"
 ```